huikaiwang/Gomoku/README.md

 https://gomoku.csie.nptu.edu.tw

-If you are NPTU student, hope this can help you, but please dont all copy.
+If you are NPTU student, hope this can help you, but please don't all copy.